 But migrating WordPress sites just got a little easier thanks to a plugin called Duplicator.

 In this post, I’ll take you through the step-by-step process of moving your website from one server to another seamlessly.

 First of all, you need a new home!
 Ask yourself, why are you looking to migrate your site?
 Is your current web host too expensive?
 Too slow or unreliable?
 Too many restrictions?

 Think about what features you want in a web host and choose the right one for you.
 (You don’t want to migrate it more than once!)

 Bitcatcha has plenty of reviews and guides to help you make the right choice.

 Some web hosts now offer a free migration service.
-If you choose that option, you can skip all the technical steps in this article and let the web host do the work for you.
-Two of our favourite hosts (Inmotion Hosting and SiteGround offer this service as standard and will migrate your website for free).
+If you choose that option, you can skip all the technical steps in this article and let the web host do the work for you (Hostinger offers this service as standard and will migrate your website for free).

 You’ll find the Duplicator plugin at the usual WordPress plugins page.
 It’s a straightforward backup plugin which allows you to backup and export your entire WordPress site.

 There are other plugins that will do a similar thing (like Backup Buddy).
 But I’m using Duplicator because it’s free and the re-upload at the other end is super simple.
 Visit the WordPress plugin page and search ‘Duplicator.’
 Then, Install it and activate the plugin.

 The ‘package’ is essentially one giant backup of your site.
 We’ll then export that package.